YottaDB/YDBDoc/ProgGuide/devcycle.rst

    Development Cycle

 =======================
-Development Cycle
+3. Development Cycle
 =======================

 .. contents::
    :depth: 2

-This chapter introduces program development in the YottaDB/GT.M environment.
-The YottaDB/GT.M environment differs from other M implementations in a number of ways.
+This chapter introduces program development in the YottaDB environment.
+The YottaDB environment differs from other M implementations in a number of ways.
 These differences, which include maintaining data and code in separate files and compiling rather than interpreting source code, allow greater programmer control over the development cycle.

-In contrast to M environments that interpret M code, YottaDB/GT.M compiles M code from source files into the target machine language.
-The YottaDB/GT.M compiler produces object files, which are dynamically linked into an image.
+In contrast to M environments that interpret M code, YottaDB compiles M code from source files into the target machine language.
+The YottaDB compiler produces object files, which are dynamically linked into an image.
 Source files and object files may be managed independently, or placed together in a specific directory.
-YottaDB/GT.M permits access to source and object files in multiple directories.
+YottaDB permits access to source and object files in multiple directories.

-YottaDB/GT.M databases are UNIX files identified by a small file called a Global Directory.
+YottaDB databases are UNIX files identified by a small file called a Global Directory.
 Global Directories allow management of the database files to be independent of the placement of files containing M routines.
 By changing the Global Directory, you can use the same programs to access different databases.

-Program development may utilize both YottaDB/GT.M and UNIX development tools.
+Program development may utilize both YottaDB and UNIX development tools.
 The development methodology and environment chosen for a particular installation, and tailored by the individual user, determines the actual mix of tools.
-These tools may vary from entirely YottaDB/GT.M with little UNIX, to mostly UNIX with a modest use of YottaDB/GT.M.
+These tools may vary from entirely YottaDB with little UNIX, to mostly UNIX with a modest use of YottaDB.

-Direct Mode serves as an interactive interface to the YottaDB/GT.M run-time environment and the compiler.
-In Direct Mode, the user enters M commands at the YottaDB/GT.M prompt, and YottaDB/GT.M compiles and executes the command.
+Direct Mode serves as an interactive interface to the YottaDB run-time environment and the compiler.
+In Direct Mode, the user enters M commands at the YottaDB prompt, and YottaDB compiles and executes the command.
 This feature provides immediate turnaround for rapid program development and maintenance.

 This chapter is based on the tasks that a programmer might perform while developing an application.
 It provides a "road map" for programmers of varying levels.
 Some steps may be unnecessary in your environment, so feel free to skip sections that do not apply to your situation.